ABCs of 3rd Grade

 SUPPLIES: A supply list is accessible on the district website, as well as my webpage.
 Please make sure your child is prepared for school every day with those essential items.
 Your child should also have supplies at home (as well as a quiet place to work) to complete at-home assignments.

 TAKE HOME FOLDER: This is a main form of communication for student progress and grading.
 It will be sent home every Tuesday and will need to be returned with a parent signature on Wednesday morning.
-Students will be given one “grace” day, but will begin losing recess time if the folder is not returned by Thursday morning.
+Students will be given one “grace” day, but will begin losing privileges if the folder is not returned by Thursday morning.

 TARDIES: If your child arrives at school after the bell rings at 8:00 a.m. he or she will be given a tardy slip.
 After four tardy slips, students are assigned lunch detention by the front office.